 - FabricGrip (pink) – Use to cut most fabrics with Rotary Blade or Bonded-Fabric Blade

-If you are cutting larger projects, Cricut also has 12×24 mats in each grip.
+If you are cutting larger projects, Cricut also has these 12×24 mats in each grip.

-The Cricut pens are an amazing accessory for your Cricut Machine!
-If you are like me and have messy handwriting, this is great for addressing cards and letters.
-And saves a lot of time if you have a lot of cards to send out.
+These Cricut pens are an amazing accessory for your Cricut Machine!
+If you are like me and have messy handwriting, the Cricut pen feature is great for addressing cards and letters.

 Vinyl, Cardstock & Other Materials to Cut